 Another way to prepare for your Lake Ontario fishing charter is to dress properly from head to toe.
 As a general rule, it always feels about ten degrees cooler on the water.
 Also note, that early in the morning it will be a lot cooler until the sun comes up.
 Keep this in mind when choosing your apparel.
 It is always a good idea to dress in layers.
 This way you can always take things off as the day begins to warm.
 You could always put them into a medium size duffle bag.
 You did bring something to put your extra close in, didn’t you?
 Although on our charter boat you can always get out of the elements and into a heated cabin, it is a good idea to bring some raingear with you as well.

-A list of a few more must haves include sunglasses, sunscreen, hat, soft soled shoes, and a pair of gloves if it going to be really chilly out.
+In further preparing for your fishing charter, a list of a few more must haves include sunglasses, sunscreen, hat, soft soled shoes, and a pair of gloves if it going to be really chilly out.
 If you plan on bringing something to eat or drink (and you should) a medium size cooler would be in order.
 Please make sure that all drinks are in cans and not bottles.
 It is too easy for glass to fall and break while you are on a boat.
 I know you can imagine the ramifications of that happening.
 Most of our successful clients also bring a larger cooler that they either leave at the docks or in their vehicle to pack their catch away on ice for the journey home.